-In the 1970s there were between 21,000 and 29,000 Hector’s dolphins found around most of our coastline.
-Today, fewer than 7000 are scattered around our coastal waters.
+In the 1970s between 21,000 and 29,000 Hector’s & Maui's dolphins lived around our coastline.
+Today, their population stands at just 7000 dolphins.

 Hector’s and Maui’s preferred habitat of waters less the 100 meters deep makes them particularly vulnerable to human activities such as fishing.
 Gill netting is one of the biggest threats to their survival.

 Hector’s and Maui’s dolphins are among the smallest dolphins in the world – so small you could fit them in a bathtub.
 They are the only dolphin species with a rounded dorsal fin, and are also set apart from other dolphins by their behaviour and limited distribution.

 Hector’s and Maui’s dolphins are only found in shallow water less than 100 meters deep.
 These dolphins are protected along the West coast of the North Island and East coast of the South Island, but in order to safeguard and grow these small populations these areas need to be expanded.

 Click here to see a map of their distribution.

 Commercial fishing groups have legally challenged a previous ban on gill nets, which allowed them greater fishing rights within the Hector dolphin’s habitat.
 Since 2008, the protection measures placed around Hector’s dolphins has been severely compromised by these legal challenges.